gohwils/biodatascience/index.md

 [Biodata science](https://gohwils.github.io/biodatascience/biodatascience) is an exciting new area where the associative technologies associated with data science and relevant thinking skills are applied onto biological and health-related problems.

 These may include how to resolve batch effect problems when effecting large-scale data mergers, improving study reproducibility, and understanding how choice of normalization method impacts downstream data modeling.
-We are are also very interested in understanding how heterogeneity and data holes impacts outcome of analysis, especially in how it affects our interpretation of the underlying biological system.
+We are also very interested in understanding how heterogeneity and data holes impacts outcome of analysis, especially in how it affects our interpretation of the underlying biological system.

 Our interest in [Education technology (EdTech)](https://gohwils.github.io/biodatascience/edtech)  pertains to the use of data analytics for analyzing student performance and also the development of software for facilitating learning.
-In particular, we are extremely interested in how we may leverage on big data and machine learning to unravel indicators of human-based deep learning.
+In particular, we are interested in how we may leverage on big data and machine learning to unravel indicators of human-based deep learning.
 Instead of fielding our work on typical classroom-type settings, our interest is in combining EdTech with high-impact practices in teaching and learning, where deep learning is more likely to take place.
 Currently, we focus our research on NTU's unique [Deeper Experiential Engagement Project (DEEP)](https://gohwils.github.io/biodatascience/deep_programme), a large-scale pilot experiential learning project spread across different colleges.

 Link out below to find out more about each area and our work/contributions